 One hundred years later women are still being trained as officers in training colleges throughout India.
-Most of the women are married and therefore their ministry is shared with their husband.
-She shares in leadership of meetings, in visitation and youth work.
+Most of the women are married and therefore their ministry is shared with their husbands.
+She shares in leadership of meetings, visitation, and youth work.
 Her dedication to her work is important.
-She and her husband need to pray together, share burdens together, talk together and support each other.
-The officer husband too needs to share in home responsibilities, thus making it possible for his wife to fulfill her own commitment to the work.
+She and her husband need to pray together, share burdens, talk together, and support each other.
+The officer husband too needs to share in home responsibilities, thus making it possible for his wife to fulfill her commitment to the work.
 A woman is not super-human.
 She gets tired, she needs support, and during child-bearing years it may not be possible for her to engage in all activities.

 Some women’s potential is limited.
 Other women are extremely capable and training officers will encourage further studies and development of skills as well as provide opportunities for increasing involvement in the Lord’s work.

-Single women officers and officer widows usually hold their own appointment.
-They have shown that it is possible for women to hold positions of responsibility in India.
-They have shown that it is possible for women to have an equal share with men in the work of the Church.
+Single women officers and officer widows usually hold their appointments.
+They have shown that women can hold positions of responsibility in India.
+They have shown that women can have an equal share with men in the work of the Church.

 Captain Clara Case (Nurani - "Brightness, Shining Light")

-Mizo girls from rural area of India Eastern carrying their traditional baskets.
+Mizo girls from rural areas of India Eastern carrying their traditional baskets.

 Services 'Self-Help' group